 The state of North Carolina has a straightforward eviction process.
 As a rental property landlord, it's your responsibility to ensure you strictly follow the eviction law.
 If you fail to do so, not only will the eviction delay, but you may also find yourself battling a lawsuit.

 So, in this post, we'll take you through everything you need to know about the North Carolina Eviction Process.

 Common Reasons Landlords Evict Tenants in North Carolina

-According to the statewide landlord-tenant law, you may be able to evict a North Carolina tenant from your rental property for a lease violation.
+According to the North Carolina landlord-tenant law, you may be able to evict a North Carolina tenant from your rental property for a lease violation.

 - Nonpayment of rent